 The timeline of a guy growing out his hair normally goes like this: Perfectly fine short haircut → several equally terrible stages of embarrassing bad hair days → perfectly fine long haircut.

 Those dreaded stages in between are ultimately the reason most men chop their locks off long before reaching their goal.
-We’ve briefly talked about these before, but here’s the extensive guide, courtesy of hairstylist Natalie Rose Dixon, for surviving awkward-length hair that just won’t do what you want it to.
+To help prevent that, here’s a simple guide, courtesy of hairstylist Natalie Rose Dixon, for surviving awkward-length hair that just won’t do what you want it to.

 Thin the Herd